-As pointed earlier in Introduction, the explicit filters used in LX06 are computationally very expensive.
-The univariate 3DVAR analyses in LX06, using the explicit anisotropic filters with $L_r = 4$ grid intervals and $L_f = 2$ g kg-1 together with the cutoff radii of 10 grid intervals in the horizontal and 6 coordinate layers in the vertical, typically require about 160 minutes of CPU time to perform 100 minimization iterations while it takes the recursive filter only about 4 minutes to do the same, using a single 1.1 GHz IBM Power 4 (Regatta p690) processor.
+As noted earlier in the introduction, the explicit filters used in LX06 are computationally very expensive.
+The univariate 3DVAR analyses in LX06, using the explicit anisotropic filters, where $L_r = 4$ grid intervals and $L_f = 2 \text{ g kg}^{-1}$ together with the cutoff radii of 10 grid intervals in the horizontal and 6 coordinate layers in the vertical, typically require about 160 min of CPU time to perform 100 minimization iterations while it takes the recursive filter only about 4 min to do the same using a single 1.1 GHz IBM Power 4 (Regatta p690) processor.
 The recursive filters are much more efficient because the filters are typically applied only once or a few times (in the case of multiple filter passes) in each filtering direction while the explicit filter is applied once at every grid point (see also Purser et al. 2003a for related discussions).
 For this reason, recursive filters, with an anisotropic option, are being implemented in a number of operational 3DVAR systems, including those at NCEP, for both global and regional analyses (Wu et al. 2002).

-In LX06, the background error covariance, B, defined by Eq.(6) or Eq.(7) is directly evaluated and applied to the control variable in the form of an explicit filter.
-In this paper, the effect of B is realized through a recursive filter representation of the square root of B, or matrix D in Eq.(3), and the recursive filter is applied to control variable v.
-Purser et al. (2003a; b) describe the construction and application of numerical recursive filters for the task of synthesizing the background error covariances for variational analysis.
-Those two papers respectively deal with spatially homogeneous and isotropic, and spatially inhomogeneous and anisotropic covariances with recursive filters.
+In LX06, the background error covariance B, defined by Eqs.
+(6) or (7), is directly evaluated and applied to the control variable in the form of an explicit filter.
+In this paper, the effect of B is realized through a recursive filter representation of the square root of B, or matrix D in Eq.
+(3), and the recursive filter is applied to control variable v.
+Purser et al. (2003a,b) describe the construction and application of numerical recursive filters for the task of synthesizing the background error covariances for variational analysis.
+Those two papers, respectively, deal with spatially homogeneous and isotropic and spatially inhomogeneous and anisotropic covariances with recursive filters.
 Some important details on the filters are given below.